Gay Community News (Dublin): History

-In July 2003, Brian Finnegan was appointed editor and GCN was relaunched as a full-colour magazine in an effort to make the publication more commercially viable, with funding from Atlantic Philanthropies.
+In July 2003, Brian Finnegan was appointed editor, and GCN was relaunched as a full-colour magazine in an effort to make the publication more commercially viable, with funding from Atlantic Philanthropies.
 This relaunch led to the publication recording revenues after a number of years of loss.
 Following the economic downturn in 2008 and the loss of advertising revenue, GCN began to run fundraising campaigns.

 GCN's online presence began in 2000.
 The website was relaunched in January 2014, under the new name TheOutmost.com.
-The website's title was changed back to GCN to correspond with a rebranding nd full relaunch of the magazine in 2017.
+The website's title was changed back to GCN to correspond with a rebranding and full relaunch of the magazine in 2017.

-In 2019, Lisa Connell was appointed to the position of Managing Editor of GCN to steer the organisation into its next chapter, with Peter Dunne as Editor of the print magazine and Head of Digital, Marketing and Development, Stefano Pappalardo, leading digital.
+In 2019, Lisa Connell was appointed to the position of managing editor of GCN to steer the organisation into its next chapter, with Peter Dunne as Editor of the print magazine and Head of Digital, Marketing and Development, Stefano Pappalardo, leading digital.

 In 2022 GCN was awarded the 'Emerging Stronger – Digital for Good Award / Not-for-Profit’ Spider Award, recognising not for profit organisations that drive digital excellence throughout their website, social media or services.

-In January 2023, GCN appointed Group Manager Michael Brett.
+In January 2023, GCN appointed group manager Michael Brett.

 In June 2023, GCN launched its Digital Archive, making the first decade of the magazine freely available for online readers for the first time in its 35-year history.
-The digitisation of GCN's archive was funded through the LGBTI+ Community Services fund from the Department of Children, Equality, Disability, Integration and Youth.
+The digitisation of GCNs archive was funded through the LGBTI+ Community Services fund from the Department of Children, Equality, Disability, Integration and Youth.

-In April 2024, GCN appointed Stefano Pappalardo as Manager to lead Ireland's national LGBTQ+ media in its service to the community, with Alice Linehan as Editor of the print magazine and Beatrice Fanucci as Lead Multimedia Journalist.
+In April 2024, GCN appointed Stefano Pappalardo as manager to lead Ireland's national LGBTQ+ media in its service to the community, with Alice Linehan as Editor of the print magazine and Beatrice Fanucci as Lead Multimedia Journalist.

 Today, GCN has evolved from a monthly magazine to Ireland's free national LGBTQ+ press and a key resource for the community, acting as a hub and striving to inform, educate, connect, platform, entertain and advocate for the community.
 GCN boasts a vibrant print and digital presence through its magazine, news, entertainment and lifestyle website, digital initiatives, campaigns, live events, social media channels and online store.